-JAK1 mutations have been linked to T-cell acute lymphocytic leukemia (T-ALL), B-cell acute lymphtocytic leukemia (B-ALL), acute myeloid leukemia (AML), ABC diffuse large B-cell lymphoma, breast cancer, non-small cell lung cancer (NSCLC), and heptocellular carcinoma.
+JAK1 mutations have been linked to T-cell acute lymphocytic leukemia (T-ALL), B-cell acute lymphocytic leukemia (B-ALL), acute myeloid leukemia (AML), ABC diffuse large B-cell lymphoma, breast cancer, non-small-cell lung cancer (NSCLC), and hepatocellular carcinoma.

 JAK1 mutations in T-ALL and B-ALL cancers are associated with advanced age and poor response to therapy.

-There are available therapies for JAK1 mutations, including ruloxitinib (marketed as Jakafi and Jakavi) for myeloproliferative neoplasms.
+There are available therapies for JAK1 mutations, including ruxolitinib (marketed as Jakafi and Jakavi) for myeloproliferative neoplasms.
 These are not approved as a cure, but can help ease symptoms and suffering.

 In healthy cells, JAK1 works like a bouncer.
-When the right proteins comes along, it sets off a chain of events that turn certain other parts of DNA in the cell nucleus on and off.
-When mutated, it keeps the door open permanently, causing cellar chaos that can lead to cancer.
+When the right proteins come along, it sets off a chain of events that turn certain other parts of DNA in the cell nucleus on and off.
+When mutated, it keeps the door open permanently, causing cellular chaos that can lead to cancer.

 A JAK1 mutation test requires a sample of cancer cells.